neko2016/tcd-drumkit/README.md

 # tcd-drumkit

-The drum kit is modelled with POV-Ray, a ray-tracing programme that generate images from a text-based scene description.
+The drum kit is modelled with POV-Ray, a ray-tracing programme that generates image from a text-based scene description.

 POV-Ray - The Persistence of Vision Raytracer